 Multerland is an online collection of educational information about nature, wilderness, climate change, natural health, deep ecology, biodiversity, and whole-ism, within the reality of the nature and wilderness of a specific geographic area in Norway.

-The English language is a logic and unavoidable choice: the most of the world citizens can read English and all Norwegians master the English language.
 The website is meant for all who consider themselves as guests of Norway in general, and specifically of the area of Multerland, myself included.
-Norwegians however are very welcome here as well, to read what a Dutch immigrant observes in their country.
+Norwegians however are very welcome here as well, to read what a Dutch immigrant is exploring in and about their country.

 My English is not perfect, but improving, while practicing this daily, in speaking and writing, already for six years now.